poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### 9. Keep talking about it

 I'm still new to this myself - I don't have all the answers.
+The landscape is also shifting very fast.
 If you agree with me that these topics are important, let's keep talking about them and try to figure it out together.

 ### 10. Hack (safely) and learn

 And finally, we're not going to succeed by trying to ignore AI and hope it goes away.

-To survive and thrive, we need to try to learn about AI as much as we can.
+To "survive and thrive", we need to try to learn about AI as much as we can.
 So hack days like today are very important.
 Let's hack (safely) and learn.

 As technologists, we can then role model using and deploying AI responsibly.
 And we can help in spreading that public clarity that Tristan Harris called for - to help everyone to prepare for, adapt to, and steer the advance of AI.